RemiRigal/Plex-Auto-Languages/README.md

         users:
           - "MyUser1"
           - "MyUser2"
-      # This URL will only be notified of language change for user "MyUser3"
+      # This URL will only be notified of language change for user "MyUser3" during play or activity events
+      - urls:
-      - urls: "tgram://bottoken/ChatID"
+          - "tgram://bottoken/ChatID"
+        users:
-        users: "MyUser3"
+          - "MyUser3"
+        events:
+          - "play_or_activity"
+      # This URL will be notified of language change during scheduler tasks only
+      - urls:
+          - "gotify://hostname/token"
+        events:
+          - "scheduler"
       - "..."

   # Whether or not to enable the debug mode, defaults to 'false'